The History of Rock Music: 1976-1989New Wave, Punk-rock, Hardcore

 The innovations coming from the USA were slowly percolating into the discos of Europe, and finally finding their home in Britain, but, in the meantime, a number of British acts contributed important ideas to the process.

-To start with, The Art Of Noise (1), a collective of disc-jockeys and producers featuring electronic musician Anne Dudley, indulged in studio-made instrumental tracks that wed hip-hop beats and catchy melodies, from Beatbox (1983) to Legs (1986), and predated "ambient house" and other genres on Who's Afraid Of (1984).
+To start with, The Art Of Noise (1), a collective of disc-jockeys and producers featuring electronic musician Anne Dudley, indulged in studio-made instrumental tracks that wed hip-hop beats and catchy melodies, from Beatbox (1983) to Legs (1986), and predated "ambient house" and other genres on Who's Afraid Of (feb/apr 1984 - may 1984).
 They showed that the new dance-music could be manufactured in the studio, without any need for a "star".

 Meanwhile, Cabaret Voltaire and the other pioneers of industrial music had adopted dance beats in the early 1980s, and the likes of Front 242 and Skinny Puppy had made a career of crossing over into "Electronic Body Music" (EBM).

 Jack Dangers' Meat Beat Manifesto (2) were one of the most creative bands of the industrial-dance crossover.
-Their Storm The Studio (1989), offering a thick mix of hyper-cinetic hip-hop rhythms, exuberant samples and electronic dissonance, pioneered "jungle music" for the next decade.
-When the world caught up, Dangers had already moved one step ahead with Actual Sounds And Voices (1998), a collection of torrid jazz jamming and of music composed by breaking down the beats of dance music into an abstract magma of sounds and then rebuilding them again into powerful beats.
+Their Storm The Studio (? ? - feb 1989), offering a thick mix of hyper-cinetic hip-hop rhythms, exuberant samples and electronic dissonance, pioneered "jungle music" for the next decade.
+When the world caught up, Dangers had already moved one step ahead with Actual Sounds + Voices (?
+1996/?
+1997 - jun 1998), a collection of torrid jazz jamming and of music composed by breaking down the beats of dance music into an abstract magma of sounds and then rebuilding them again into powerful beats.

-808 State's co-founder Gerald Simpson became A Guy Called Gerald and recorded one of the first albums of British techno, Hot Lemonade (1988), although later he endorsed a cosmopolitan blend of hip-hop, synth-pop, dub and pop-soul.
+808 State's co-founder Gerald Simpson became A Guy Called Gerald and recorded one of the first albums of British techno, Hot Lemonade (aug/sep 1988 - mar 1989), although later he endorsed a cosmopolitan blend of hip-hop, synth-pop, dub and pop-soul.